torvista/Zen_Cart-Structured_Data/README.md

 ALTER TABLE `products` ADD `products_ean` VARCHAR(13) NOT NULL DEFAULT '';

-In the code, you will need to modify the code to use the column name you: the necessary sections for modification are marked CUSTOM CODING.
+In the code, you will need to modify the code to use the column names you have created: the necessary sections for modification are marked CUSTOM CODING.

 By default they are left unpopulated so Google Rich Results Tool will remind you they are missing.